 “The Scriptures, given under the guidance of the Holy Spirit, are nevertheless the words of men, conditioned by the language, thought forms, and literary fashions of the place and times at which they were written.
 They reflect the view of life, history, and the cosmos which were then current.
 The church, therefore, has an obligation to approach the Scriptures with a literary and historical understanding.
-As God has spoken his word in diverse cultural situations, the church is confident that he will continue to speak through the Scriptures in a changing world and in every form of human culture.”
+As God has spoken his word in diverse cultural situations, the church is confident that he will continue to speak through the Scriptures in a changing world and in every form of human culture” (257).

 “The historical method of hermeneutics approaches the Scripture with the understanding that the text was written in another period and from within a culture different from Western civilization.
 Instead of asking, ‘What is the meaning of the text for me today?’ the historical method asks, ‘What is the meaning of the text to those who first read it?’
-The history and culture behind the text are what determine the real meaning …
+The history and culture behind the text are what determine the real meaning ....

-To what extent did the culture of the first century affect the formation of New Testament doctrine?
-Which elements of New Testament teaching are culturally oriented so that, from a practical vantage point, they may be altered today to conform to our own unique situation?
+If it does, then which elements of New Testament teaching are culturally oriented, so that from a practical vantage point they may be altered today to conform to our own unique situation?

-Might one assume, for instance, that the New Testament ritual of immersion in water had its roots in the Jewish ceremonial washings of the first century (baptistries have been found in the Essene ruins at Qumran), so that baptism is not an obligation in the twentieth century?
+Might one assume, for instance, that the New Testament ritual of immersion in water had its roots in the Jewish ceremonial washings of the first century?
+Baptistries have been found in the Essene ruins at Qumran.
+So perhaps baptism is not an obligation in the twentieth century?